 Until such time, if ever, that Tokai can generate substantial product revenue, it expects to finance its cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
 To this end, in October 2015, Tokai filed and the Securities and Exchange Commission, or the SEC, declared effective a shelf registration statement registering an aggregate of \$150 million in various equity and debt securities.
-Pursuant to General Instruction I.B.5 of Form S-3, however, in no event will Tokai sell securities pursuant to such registration statement with a value of more than one-third of the aggregate market value of its common stock held by non-affiliates in any 12 calendar month period, so long as the aggregate market value of its common stock held by non-affiliates is less than \$75 million.
+Pursuant to General Instruction I.B.5 of Form S-3, however, in no event will Tokai sell securities pursuant to such registration statement with a value of more than one-third of the aggregate market value of its common stock held by non-affiliates in any 12 calendar month period, so long as the aggregate market value of its common stock held by non-affiliates in less than \$75 million.
 Tokai has not issued or sold any securities under this registration statement.
 To the extent that Tokai raises additional capital through the sale of equity or convertible debt securities, the ownership interest of its stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that could adversely affect the rights of its common stockholders.
-Debt financing, if available, may involve agreements that require liens to be placed on its property and include covenants limiting or restricting its ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends and may require the issuance of alliances or licensing arrangements with third parties, it may have to relinquish valuable rights to its technologies, future revenue streams, research programs or current or future product candidates or to grant licenses on terms that may not be favorable to it.
-If Tokai is unable to raise additional funds through equity or debt financings when needed, it may be required to delay, limit, reduce or terminate its product development or future commercialization efforts or grant rights to d
+Debt financing, if available, may involve agreements that require liens to be placed on its property and include covenants limiting or restricting its ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends and may require the issuance of warrants, which could potentially dilute its common stockholders' ownership interest.
+If Tokai raises additional funds through collaborations, strategic alliances or licensing arrangements with third parties, it may have to relinquish valuable rights to its technologies, future revenue streams, research programs or current or future product candidates or to grant licenses on terms that may not be favorable to it.
+If Tokai is unable to raise additional funds through equity or debt financi